Meet our Interns – Erika

 I have found this internship really enjoyable.
 I have really learned a lot and feel much more confident in situations where previously I would have felt out of my depth.
 It is an intense internship and we are sometimes tired but it is definitely worth it.
 I always feel useful when I am at work and the clinicians are very approachable and supportive.
 I have really enjoyed the great work atmosphere at Fitzpatricks, which certainly helps make the, at times, long hours more bearable!

 What are your highlights?

 I really enjoyed my weeks on emergency surgery.
 Even though the days on this rotation can be long and intense, you are fully involved in all the cases right through from initial consult to surgical assisting, aftercare and discharge.
-You really help take ownership of this cases along with the senior surgeon.
-I also loved the weekly imaging rounds and lectures that help support our practice learning.
+You really help take ownership of these cases, along with the senior surgeon.
+I also loved the weekly imaging rounds and lectures that help support our practical learning.